This site uses affiliate links, meaning that if you make a purchase through our links, we may earn an affiliate commission.

 Naga-machi Buke Yashiki District

-Naga-machi Buke Yashiki District located in Kanazawa is one of the only samurai districts still in existence in Japan.
+Naga-machi Buke Yashiki District located in Kanazawa is the only samurai district still in existence in Japan.

-Today the mud walls are covered with shingled-roof in order to protect them from the elements.
-In the winter they are protected with straw covers.
+The path is surrounded by old towering mud walls.
+The mud walls were made of mud mixed with gravel and then hardened.
+Today, the mud walls are covered with shingled roofs to shield them from the elements.
+In winter, they are protected with straw covers.

 One of the places worth visiting in Naga-machi Buke Yashiki District is Nomura Samurai House.